sofiabelen/sofiabelen.github.io/content/projects/visualizing-the-aba-problem/index.md

 My goal is to poke at the [crossbeam crate](https://github.com/crossbeam-rs/crossbeam), with the hopes of gaining a better understanding of a real-world usecase and hopefully gain some insight which might help me contribute something back.

-Let's start from the beginning, exploring what is (one of) the problem(s) that crossbeam tackles.
+Let's start from the beginning, exploring what is one of the problems that crossbeam-epoch tackles.

+See all the code and experiments over at my [GitHub](https://github.com/sofiabelen/visualizing-crossbeam-epoch).

-Side note: the two-faced statue in the thumbnail is the Roman god Janus, who looks toward the past and future simultaneously.
+> Side note: the two-faced statue in the thumbnail is the Roman god Janus, who looks toward the past and future simultaneously.
 In a moment you'll see what this has to do with our pointers in the ABA problem.

 ## The Question of When to drop() in Lock-Free Code